Your cart is currently empty!

+A Yankees baseball card is like none other.
 The New York Yankees franchise holds a place of immense significance in the world of baseball, both in the United States and globally.
-By extension, so do their Yankees baseball cards.
+By extension, so do their cards.

 The Yankees’ significance extends beyond their on-field achievements.
 They’ve played a pivotal role in shaping the culture and commercialization of baseball, with their distinctive pinstripe uniforms, the iconic Yankee Stadium, and a passionate and widespread fan base.
 You can expect to see Yankees caps not only in the Bronx, but throughout every continent on Earth.

 The team’s brand is synonymous with excellence, tradition, and a commitment to winning.
 To be one of the top Yankees of all-time is to be one of the greatest to play the game.
-Here are the top 10 Yankees and their must-have baseball cards:
+Here are the top 10 Yankees and a must-have Yankees baseball card for each:

 10. Alex Rodriguez

 Alex Rodriguez, commonly known as A-Rod, had an eventful and productive career as a New York Yankee from 2004 to 2016.
-His time in pinstripes was marked by both individual success and contributions to the team’s performance.
-A-Rod was a seven-time All-Star during his Yankees years and won two American League MVP awards in 2005 and 2007.
-His ability to hit for both power and average was evident throughout his time with the Yankees, making him a force to be reckoned with at the plate.
+During his time in pinstripes, he achieved both individual success and contributed significantly to the team’s performance.
+A-Rod earned seven All-Star selections during his Yankees years and captured two American League MVP awards in 2005 and 2007.
+He consistently hit for both power and average, making him a force at the plate.

-The trade that sent A-Rod from the Texas Rangers to the New York Yankees in 2004 was one of the most significant and controversial in baseball history.
-A-Rod also signed some of the largest contracts in baseball history.
-In 2001, he signed a 10-year, $252 million contract with the Texas Rangers, which was then the richest contract in baseball.
-He later signed a 10-year, $275 million contract with the New York Yankees in 2007, breaking his own record.
+The Texas Rangers traded A-Rod to the New York Yankees in 2004, completing one of the most significant and controversial deals in baseball history.
+He also signed some of the largest contracts in the sport.
+In 2001, he agreed to a 10-year, $252 million deal with the Rangers, setting a record at the time.
+In 2007, he broke his own record by signing a 10-year, $275 million contract with the Yankees.

-A-Rod’s career was filled with impressive statistics, including 696 home runs – 351 of them for the Yankees.
-He regularly led the league in categories like home runs, slugging and total bases.
-His versatility, often transitioning from shortstop to third base, showcased his commitment to the team’s success.
+A-Rod’s career produced impressive statistics, including 696 home runs – 351 of them with the Yankees.
+He regularly led the league in categories like home runs, slugging percentage, and total bases.
+His versatility, including a transition from shortstop to third base, demonstrated his commitment to the team’s success.

-In 2013, Rodriguez was suspended for the entire 2014 MLB season for his involvement in the Biogenesis scandal, which centered on the use of performance-enhancing drugs.
-The suspension was one of the longest in baseball history due to PED use and has also affected his candidacy for the Hall of Fame.
+In 2013, Major League Baseball suspended Rodriguez for the entire 2014 season for his involvement in the Biogenesis scandal, which centered on performance-enhancing drugs.
+The suspension ranked among the longest in baseball history and continues to impact his Hall of Fame candidacy.

-After retiring as a player following the 2016 season, A-Rod transitioned into a successful career as a baseball broadcaster and analyst.
+After retiring following the 2016 season, A-Rod built a successful second career as a baseball broadcaster and analyst.

 Best Yankees baseball card: 2021 Topps Sterling Swings #SWAR-AR Alex Rodriguez

 Since Alex Rodriguez played for the Mariners and Rangers before he joined the Yankees, you can strike many of his coveted cards off the list because they pre-date his days in New York.
 His best Yankees baseball cards are those containing on-card autographs and game-used materials, and this one has both.
-It can be found in ungraded form for $150-$300.
+The card costs $150-$300 ungraded.

 9. Bill Dickey

-Bill Dickey, a Hall of Fame catcher, was an integral part of the New York Yankees from 1928 to 1946, a period marked by team dominance.
-Dickey’s contributions to the Yankees’ success cannot be overstated.
-He was an 11-time All-Star during his Yankees career and played a pivotal role in the team’s four consecutive World Series championships from 1936 to 1939.
+Bill Dickey, a Hall of Fame catcher, played an integral role for the New York Yankees from 1928 to 1946, a period marked by team dominance.
+Dickey powered the Yankees’ success with consistent excellence.
+He earned 11 All-Star selections during his career and helped lead the team to four consecutive World Series championships from 1936 to 1939.

-Dickey was a superb defensive catcher.
-He was known for his strong arm, quick release, and ability to handle pitchers effectively.
-He played a vital role in managing the Yankees’ pitching staff during their numerous World Series appearances.
-Dickey was also known for his durability, catching more than 100 games in 13 different seasons.
-This was particularly impressive considering the physically demanding nature of the catching position.
-He also batted .313 and hit over 200 home runs, so was a reliable hitter too.
+Dickey excelled as a defensive catcher, showing off a strong arm, quick release, and sharp ability to handle pitchers.
+He managed the Yankees’ pitching staff during their many World Series runs and anchored the defense with his durability, catching more than 100 games in 13 different seasons—an impressive feat given the position’s physical demands.
+At the plate, Dickey hit .313 and launched over 200 home runs, providing reliable offense as well.

-His time with the Yankees saw him accumulate seven World Series championships, making him one of the most decorated catchers in baseball history.
-Dickey’s batting average of .313 reflects his prowess as a hitter.
-He was one of the most respected catchers of his era and a vital component of the Yankees’ dynasty during the late 1930s.
-He was inducted into the Baseball Hall of Fame in 1954.
+During his time with the Yankees, Dickey captured seven World Series championships, becoming one of the most decorated catchers in baseball history.
+His .313 career batting average underscored his offensive prowess.
+As one of the most respected catchers of his era, Dickey remained a vital component of the Yankees’ dynasty throughout the late 1930s.
+The Hall of Fame honored him with induction in 1954.

 Best Yankees baseball card: 1934-1936 National Chicle Diamond Stars Bill Dickey #11